oracle/macaron/docs/source/index.rst

    * - ``mcn_provenance_derived_commit_1``
      - **Provenance derived commit** - Check if the analysis target's commit matches the commit in the provenance.
      - If there is no commit, this check will fail.
+   * - ``mcn_scm_authenticity_check_1``
+     - **Source repo authenticity** - Check whether the claims of a source code repository made by a package can be corroborated.
+     - If the source code repository contains conflicting evidence regarding its claim of the source code repository, this check will fail.
+If no source code repository or corroborating evidence is found, or if the build system is unsupported, the check will return ``UNKNOWN`` as the result.
+This check currently supports only Maven artifacts.

 ****************************************************************************************
 Macaron checks that report integrity issues but do not map to SLSA requirements directly